Coins of the Roman Emperor Constantine II (317-340)

 F283, AE3 PROVIDENTIAE CAESS, Jupiter standing C

-F284, AE3 SAECVLI FELICITAS, shield on cippus RR
+F284, AE3 SAECVLI FELICITAS, shield inscribed AVG on cippus (only from Rome) RR

 F375, AE4 SECVRITAS REIPVB, Securitas leans on column (Only from Rome.
 Also issued as Augustus, F386) R